mahone3297/ai-words/content/post/hello/index.en.md

 +++
-title = 'Hello'
+title = 'hello'
 draft = false
 categories = ['CET4']
 tags = ['CET4']
-description = '/həˈloʊ/ noun, verb, interjection.
-A greeting or salutation.' keywords = []
+description = '[ˈheləu] int.喂'
+keywords = ['ai words', 'hello']
 +++

 ## Pronunciation
-/həˈloʊ/

-## Part of Speech
-Noun, verb, interjection
+/ˌhɛloʊ/

 ## Definitions
+- **Interjection**: An expression used to greet someone, to express surprise, or to get someone's attention.
+For instance: "Hello!
+Long time no see."

-- **Noun**: A greeting or salutation.
-For example: "He gave me a cheerful hello."
+- **Noun**: A greeting or form of salutation.
+Example: "A friendly hello can brighten up someone's day."
-- **Verb**: To say "hello" or greet.
-For example: "She helloed everyone she met at the party."
-- **Interjection**: Used to greet, attract attention, or express surprise.
-For example: "Hello!
-How are you?"
-"Hello!
-What are you doing here?"

 ## Phrases
-- "Say hello to someone" means to greet someone.
-- "Hello there" is a casual way of greeting.
+- "Hello there!" is often used as a casual greeting to someone, especially when they are some distance away or newly noticed.
-- "Hello, world!" is a common phrase used in computer programming to test output.
+- "Say hello" or "give my hello" is a request to pass on one's greetings to another person.
+- "Hello, hello!" may be repeated for emphasis when trying to get someone's attention over the phone or in a noisy environment.
+- "Hello, world!" is indeed the traditional introductory message displayed when learning to program, particularly in languages like C or Python.

 ## Example Sentences
-- **Noun**: "He gave me a warm hello as I walked into the room."
-- **Verb**: "She always makes sure to hello everyone at the party."
-- **Interjection**: "Hello!
-I didn't see you there."
+- **Interjection**: "Hello?
+Is anyone there?"
+- **Noun**: "His cheery hello made it clear he was happy to see us."

 ## Synonyms
 - Hi
 - Hey
+- Good day
 - Greetings
+- Hiya (informal)
+- Hallo (British English)
-- Howdy
+- Howdy (informal, chiefly American English)
-- Salutations
+- Yo (very informal)

-While these synonyms are similar in meaning, they may differ in usage and tone.
-For example, "hi" is more casual, while "greetings" is more formal.